BEST CHOICE | BEST PRICE | ||||

 Liberty Pumps 257 User Manual

 Here’s where another problem comes in.
 The Vertical Magnetic Float leaves something to be desired.
-It’s great at draining a small body of standing water, but it doesn’t seem to work very well with flooded areas.
+It’s great at draining a small body of standing water, but it doesn’t seem to work very well in flooded areas.
 There is also no alarm here to add some extra peace of mind.

-With that being said, the Liberty Pumps 257 could do in a pinch while you wait for the cavalry to arrive.
+That said, the Liberty Pumps 257 could do in a pinch while you wait for the cavalry to arrive.
 If you need something to keep the water level down until a plumber can fix those busted pipes in the basement, this little pump will do just fine.

 WAYNE CDU980E 3/4 HP Submersible Cast Iron and Stainless Steel Sump Pump With Integrated Vertical Float Switch